How to Add Advanced Custom Fields to AMP by Automattic

 ...

-Then create a template file in your theme called template-amp.php.
-Mine is in a directory named templates.
+Then create a template file in your theme called template-amp.php

 Once you’ve done that, you can add your ACF field in the template as usual!
 The caveat are ACF image fields which need some AMP-validating like so: